Shweta1702/Airline-Systems-Blockchain-based/README.md

-Airline Systems with Programmed Airline Reservation Systems-integration

-Refactoring manual file inventories to automatic software air databases requires a lot of skill, expertise and money to prevent the risk of software failures like the one of British Airways in the year 2019 (despite of being an automated system the British Airways was forced to revert to a manual system that caused long
+Airline Systems with Programmed Airline Reservation Systems-integration The implemented system can solve the problem by refactoring its manual nature to automatic to add passenger details in the correct databases to resolve wrong seat allocation and can also allocate other Flight Aircraft vessels when the passenger changes their destinations , departure times this in turn reduces the losses the firm may encounter due to flight rescheduling and cancellation Refactoring manual file inventories to automatic software air databases requires a lot of skill, expertise and money to prevent the risk of software failures like the one of British Airways in the year 2019 (despite of being an automated system the British Airways was forced to revert to a manual system that caused long